Azure/fleet/docs/troubleshooting/README.md

 - To address this specific issue, consider manually setting `maxUnavailable` to a value greater than 2 to relax the `rollingUpdate` configuration.
 - Alternatively, you can also join a third member cluster.

-## How can I debug when my CRP ClusterResourcePlacementApplied condition is set to "False"?
+## How can I debug when my CRP ClusterResourcePlacementApplied condition is set to false?

 ### Investigation steps: